-Potential or confirmed victims of CSEC who are being trafficked may be intentionally used by a trafficker to recruit other youth into sex trafficking.
-Depending on their stage of recovery, the potential or confirmed victim of CSEC may engage in recruitment efforts in the same program through which they are receiving services, on the internet or in school.
+CSEC who are being trafficked may be intentionally used by a trafficker to recruit other youth into sex trafficking.
+Depending on their stage of recovery, the CSEC may engage in recruitment efforts in the same program through which they are receiving services, on the internet or in school.
 Residential programs are especially vulnerable to peer recruitment.
 To assist with addressing peer recruitment, consider the following: